Monday, June 17, 2024

 Tuesday, March 26, 2024

-Moral Nihilism = every moral principle can be destroyed by man.
+Belief A = a belief where EVERY moral principle can be destroyed by man.

 Saturday, March 23, 2024